nickerso/docker_opencor_run_model/README.rst

 ::

-  docker run hsorby/opencor_python 3.0
+  docker run hsorby/opencor_python 1000.0

-Where the number '3.0' passed in as an argument which controls the stimulation period for the model.
+Where the number '1000.0' passed in as an argument which controls the stimulation period for the model in milliseconds.
 Any number suitable for a stimulation period can be used to generate different outputs.

 Output
 ------